-At the first junction you can take the Red Desert Road north along Delaney Rim and loop back to Wamsutter (a rough road).
+At the first junction you can take the Red Desert Road (BLM-3323) north along Delaney Rim and loop back to Wamsutter (a rough road).
 About 100 yards further west is the second junction.
-Here you can continue west and go past an old building to a pumping unit where the road splits.
-There, the main road to the north goes up a hill and follows along the rim toward Tipton.
-The small road to the southwest crosses the creek and goes up a hill to the LaClede Road (see page 96).
+Here you can take the road (BLM-3313) west and then north up a hill and follow along the rim toward Tipton.
+At this second junction, turn south on the Barrel Springs Road for about 100 yards to the third junction.
+Here you can take the small road up the hill to the west to the LaClede Road (BLM-4411/4410/4409, see page 96).

-Continue south and you can see the Haystacks to the southwest.
+Continue south on the Barrel Springs Road.
+Along here you can see the Haystacks to the southwest.
 To the west are the Man and Boy Buttes and to the far southeast is Battle Mountain.
 Five miles from the North Barrel Springs-Tipton Road junction, you drop down to the Barrel Springs-Eureka junction.
 Here you can take the Eureka HDQR-Wamsutter Road east for eight miles and join C-701 (S-23 has become C-701 at the county line), 15 miles south of Wamsutter.

-Continue south on the Barrel Springs Road.
-After crossing the creek and climbing a hill, the road travels south for about six miles to a small junction.
-Here you can take the road to the southwest and climb through some rimrock to the top of Willow Creek Rim (about two miles).
-That road then passes through some blowouts and soap holes for about three miles to another junction.
-There the road south dead ends at a pumping unit, so you can either take the road west into Horseshoe Bend (The Haystacks), or follow the rim road southeast to a crossing at Sand Creek and hit the Powder Rim Road.
+Continue south for about five miles to a small junction.
+Here you can take the road (BLM-4411) to the west and climb through some rimrock to the top of Willow Creek Rim.
+That road then passes through some blowouts and soap holes to another junction.
+There the road south dead ends at a pumping unit, so you can either take the road (BLM-4411) northwest into Horseshoe Bend (The Haystacks) and through Manuel Gap to the LaClede Road, or follow the rim road (BLM-4412) southwest to a crossing at Sand Creek and over Adobe Town Rim to hit the Bitter Creek Road.
 (Both of these are 4WD roads, see page 94.)

 Stay southeast toward Flat Top on the Windmill Draw Road and after five miles you cross Windmill Draw.
 Three miles further is another small junction.
 The road up the hill to the west goes past Courthouse Butte and over near Church Butte.